Supporting you in periods of instability and change

 Professional qualification in sophrology, alongside experience with mindfulness, meditation, hypnotherapy, and work relating to the energetic dimension

-Read More in About Me >
+Read more in About >

 Qualifications and experience matter.
 Equally important, however, is the nature of the therapist’s approach.